Cyclic vomiting syndrome

 - Dry skin

 - Exhaustion and listlessness

-The cause of cyclic vomiting syndrome is unknown.
-But the bouts of vomiting that characterize the syndrome can be triggered by:
+The underlying cause of cyclic vomiting syndrome is unknown.
+Some possible causes include genes, digestive difficulties, nervous system problems and hormone imbalances.
+Specific bouts of vomiting may be triggered by:

 - Colds, allergies or sinus problems

 - Emotional stress or excitement, especially in children